Armed police called and high street closed off amid knife stand-off

 “Officers are currently in attendance at the scene alongside the London Ambulance Service and the London Fire Brigade.

-“We are speaking to a man inside an address at the location.
+“We are speaking to a man inside a residential address at the location.

-“Inquiries are ongoing to establish whether anyone else is inside the property.”
+“There is no information available at this time to suggest there is anyone else inside the property.”